RomainDudoit/M2_RPackage/README.md

 Installing the package
 ----------------------
-In the R console, copy paste the following code :
+In the R console, after the installation of the "devtools" library, copy paste the following code :

-    install.packages("devtools")
     devtools::install_github(repo='Romain8816/M2_RPackage/rlgd',build_vignettes = TRUE)

 Tutorial for package usage